chtoucas/Abc/README.md

 // WARNING: value may be null here! string value = maybe.ValueOrDefault();

-// When the maybe is empty use a fallback value. string value = maybe.ValueOrElse("other");
+// When the maybe is empty returns the specified replacement value. string value = maybe.ValueOrElse("other");
 // We may delay the creation of the replacement value.
 Here the example is a bit
 // contrive, we should imagine a situation where the creation of the replacement